mirogon/GodotMmo/Docs/GodotMmoTodo.md

 - Create Empty Create Character Scene
 - Arrow to rotate char slot base and select character slot
 - GameServer handle CS_CreateCharacterPacket function
+- LoginScene loads SelectCharacterScene, not MainScene
+- [Client] Sends CreateCharacter packet to GameServer when clicking Create in the CreateNewCharacterScene
+- Fix name creation to not include spaces after the name
+- Shared.cs in the GameServer project, that others also use for things like ECharacterClass enum, etc. that both need
+- [Client] CS_RequestCharacters packet
+- Client sends CS_RequestCharacters on successful login
+- [GameServer] accepts CS_RequestCharacters
+- Create SC_CharactersStartPacket, SC_CharacterPacket, SC_CharactersEndPacket